jakeloggins/Clod/developer-guide.md

 *endPoint name*: The name of the endPoint the are targeting; from the key used in the key/object pair in *endPoints*

-**Note**: All addresses must be unique to one MQTT Broker.
+Note: All addresses must be unique to one MQTT Broker.
 Therefore issues could be encounter when using public brokers where there are naming conflicts.

 ### Updating device values